-Special Effects Coordinator - Responsible for safe transportation, storage, and use of all pyrotechnics.
-Sees that all Special Effects employees receive Additional Safety Guidelines for Special Effects (Form 1B) and sign the accompanying Employee Acknowledgment.
-Responsible to effectively coordinate with the Stunt Coordinator and, at Pre-Stunt/FX meeting, communicate FX action to ensure understanding and safety of all involved crew.
-The meeting should be documented in the Daily Production Report.
+Special Effects Coordinator - Responsible for the safe performance and supervision of all special effects.
+In addition, the Special Effects Coordinator is also responsible for the transportation, storage, and use of all pyrotechnics, and is responsible to effectively coordinate with the Stunt Coordinator and, at pre-stunt/special effects meetings, communicate special effects action to ensure understanding and safety of all cast and crew.
+This meeting should be documented in the Daily Production Report.
 Consults regularly with the Production Safety Representative.